-This research examins the effect a blended learning environment and specifically the use of RLOs altered the way students operate machines, and promote a safety culture.
-According to Ho & Dzeng (2010), Wallen & Mulloy (2006) an important element in promoting a safety culture is the quality of safety training.
-Bearing in mind Njenga & Fourie's (2010) cautionary note that the use of VLE and RLOs do not create a standalone educational environment and cannot fully replace traditional teaching practices, the findings of this study have indicated that the use of a VLE and ROLs can have a positive impact in promoting a safety culture to first year TPT degree students and did alter the way student's interact with the machines.
+In summary then, in this study the effect of a blended learning environment and specifically the use of RLOs was analysed and evaluated to ascertain if it could alter the way students operate machines, and promote a safety culture.
+According to Ho and Dzeng (2010), Wallen and Mulloy (2006) an important element in promoting a safety culture is the quality of safety training.
+Bearing in mind Njenga and Fourie's (2010) cautionary note that the use of VLE and RLOs do not create a standalone educational environment and cannot fully replace traditional teaching practices, the findings of this study have indicated that the use of a VLE and ROLs can have a positive impact in promoting a safety culture to first year TPT degree students and did alter the way students interact with the machines.

-Findings have shown that the diversity within this cohort resulted in unexpected findings and interesting interactions among the students.
-The results indicate that, contrary to expectations the students with no industrial machining experiences operated the machines in line with the regulations compared to their peers with industrial machining experiences who didn't.
+Section 3.3 has shown that the diversity within this cohort resulted in unexpected findings and interesting interactions among the students.
+The results indicate that, contrary to expectations the students with no industrial machining experiences operated the machines in line with the regulations compared to their peers with industrial machining experiences who did not.
 The students with industry experience had gained a number of incorrect work practices which needed to be altered in order to comply with machining regulations.
-Richardson (1995) maintains that in order for mature students to benefit from new learning experiences they must first change their behaviours, while Lund & Aaro (2004) suggest that attitude changes can have a significant impact in injury reduction.
+Richardson (1995) maintains that in order for mature students to benefit from new learning experiences they must first change their behaviours, while Lund and Aaro (2004) suggest that attitude changes can have a significant impact in injury reduction.

-In this study, the behavioural change process that materialised within the practical labs saw the students receive correctional feedback from the lecturer, while the use of the VLE allowed the students' reflect upon their work practices in order to assist in the change process.
-This was an important link within the students' learning process.
+In this study, the behavioural change process that materialised within the practical labs saw the students receive correctional feedback from the lecturer, while the use of the VLE allowed the students reflect upon their work practices in order to assist in the change process.
+This was an important link within the students learning process.
 Traditionally students would leave the practical labs and not formally reflect upon their learning, which could result in the students missing out on a stage within the learning cycle as expressed in Kolb's model of experiential learning.
 These two student groups actively communicated within the asynchronous discussion forums in the VLE exchanging their machining experiences, which helped reinforce the abstract conceptualisation stage as stated within Kolb's experiential learning model.